codacy/codacy-coverage-reporter/docs/adding-coverage-to-your-repository.md

 1. Optionally, [add a Codacy badge](https://docs.codacy.com/repositories/badges/) to the README of your repository to display the current code coverage.

-See the sections below for more advanced functionality.
+See the sections below for more advanced functionality, or [check the troubleshooting page](troubleshooting-common-issues.md) if you found an issue during the setup process.

 ## Uploading multiple coverage reports for the same language {: id="multiple-reports"}